iotaledger/hornet/documentation/docs/getting_started/hornet_apt_repository.md

 You can find the Hornet configuration files under the `/var/lib/hornet` directory.
 You can also find more details on how to configure Hornet in the [post installation](https://wiki.iota.org/hornet/post_installation) article.

-Additionally, the Environment file for configuring multiple defauly parameters can be found under the `/etc/default/hornet` directory.
+Additionally, the Environment file for configuring multiple default parameters can be found under the `/etc/default/hornet` directory.

 ### Managing the Node